-This is a rare photo — a COTTONTAIL nursing her kits.
-Rare because they visit their kits only twice a day, and usually unseen, to feed them.
-After nursing, mother covers them in their nest with grasses or leaf debris to hide them and keep them safe.
-The kits lay quietly side-by-side until next feeding time.
-If you have a nest in your yard, protect it from lawnmowers by driving a wide circle of 3-foot-tall stakes around it.
-This is better than fencing, which may restrict the movement of mother and kits.
-It isn’t for long—they’ll leave in about two weeks. • All about the Eastern Cottontail Rabbit • Cottontail rabbits: frequent questions
+If you have a nest in your yard, protect it from lawnmowers by bordering it with a circle of stakes.
+That’s better than fencing, which may restrict the movement of the mother and kits.
+It won’t be for long—they’ll leave in about two weeks. • All about the Eastern Cottontail Rabbit • Cottontail rabbits: frequent questions

-This MALLARD (Anas platyrhynchos) is relaxing with her ducklings, only a day or two old.
-She needs the rest!
-Mallards lay eight to 13 eggs — more than half their body weight!
-The mother is very protective of her young, even pretending to be hurt by squawking and flapping on the ground to draw away a predator’s attention.
-If ducklings scatter, she collects them back together.
-Some ducklings stay with her until the next breeding season. • All about birds • Birds: frequent questions
+Mallard mothers lay eight to thirteen eggs, which totals more than half their body weight!
+The mother is very protective of her offspring and will even pretend to be hurt by squawking and flapping on the ground to draw a predator’s attention away.
+If her ducklings scatter, she collects them back together, and when they need sleep, she tucks them under her for warmth and protection.
+Some ducklings may stay with her until the next breeding season. • All about birds • Birds: frequent questions

-SKUNK mothers raise their babies on their own.
-After mating, males go their own way.
-Mother starts teaching her young (usually 5 to 7 of them) how to hunt at about 6 weeks old.
-She’s very protective.
-If her young are threatened, she may spray predators without the usual warning skunks give.
-Kits often stay with mother until the next mating season.
-Dispersed skunks from the same litter who happen to meet up later act overjoyed to see each other again. • All about the Striped Skunk • Skunks: frequent questions
+Striped Skunk mothers raise their offspring on their own (after mating, males go away).
+The mother starts teaching her young (usually five to seven) how to hunt at about six weeks of age.
+She’s very protective—if her young are threatened, she may spray without her usual warning to predators.
+Kits often stay with their mother until the next mating season. • All about the Striped Skunk • Skunks: frequent questions